mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3810 Scout.md

 1
 0.1
 Cargo 10 tons 10
-Staterooms 8 (can be configured for double occupancy)
+Staterooms8 (can be configured for double occupancy)

 32 4.0